LaurenceA/SEMT20003/README.md

 * There will be videos of me going through the material in the pdf notes.
 Where appropriate there _may_ also be videos of me going through the iPython notebooks.
 These videos won't add anything to the underlying notes/notebooks.
 So if you read + understand the notes / notebooks, the videos are optional.

 ## Feedback:
-* The main route for feedback is the labs/problem classes on Fridays 11-1 in MVB 1.11.  *These labs/problem classes are the primary route for feedback on all aspects of the course, including lectures, any question sheets and past exams, not just iPython notebooks!!!!*
+* The main route for feedback is the labs/problem classes on Fridays 11-1 in MVB 1.11.  *These labs/problem classes are the primary route for feedback on all aspects of the course, including lectures, notes, questions, iPython notebooks, and past exams!!!!*

 ## Exam
 * Christmas exam format is not yet nailed down.
 I will announce as soon as details are available.